Purties/Algo-Practice-with-Catagories/readme.md

 This repo is only for personal use.
 Ideas refer to an algo tutorial purchased by this repository owner or leetocde.
-Code written in Javascipt.
-Thus the tutorial was written in Java.
+The tutorial was written in Java.
+Thus my own code was written in Javascipt.
-In some special cases where Java syntax does not apply, I adjusted it to fit Javascript.
-I cannot guarantee it's 100% correct.
+In some special cases where Java syntax does not apply, I adjusted it to fit.
+Please think over before use.